Welcome to Efficient Labs

 The tool tracks progress so a developer can stop and resume.
 It is the front door for evaluation customers and is designed to make the moment between "I have hardware" and "I have it running my code" as short and frustration-free as possible.

-An interactive 3D model of the EVK board that anyone can open in a browser, no install required.
+An interactive Board Viewer of the Electron E1x EVK board that anyone can open in a browser, no install required.
 It serves three audiences at once: an engineer who needs to find a specific component, a customer scoping a project who wants to see what is on the board, and a developer who needs working sample code to talk to a sensor through a specific header.

-The Wire-it-up feature is the highest-leverage piece: pick the kind of peripheral you want to connect, and the tool tells you which pins to use, how to set the switches, and gives you copy-paste-ready code.
+With the Wire-it-up feature, pick the kind of peripheral you want to connect, and the tool tells you which pins to use, how to set the switches, and gives you copy-paste-ready code.
 It compresses what used to be a multi-hour datasheet exercise into a few clicks.

 Energy Profiler